praddy18597/Data-Science-Interactive-Apps/README.md

 # Data-Science-Interactive-Apps

+#### Tip: Wait for few seconds to load the page or Reload it in case if page is not opening 😊

 ### 1) Stock Price : To Use and Access the App Click on the Image Below 👇

 #### This App show the Stock of Closing Price and Volume of google from Yahoo Finance Data.